 Clutch pedal pedalling

 Clutch pedal pedalling is the antithesis of Claw pedalling.
 When you press on the clutch pedal in the car your toes come up, your heel goes down and your knee locks out.
-This is exactly what will tend to happen if you apply your pedalling force behind the pedal spindle.
+This is exactly what tends to happen if you apply your pedalling force behind the pedal spindle.
 The pedal will rotate, your heel will drop, you will try to push the pedal down and away.
-Only the fact that the cranks won’t stretch will stop your knee locking out.
+Only the fact that the cranks won’t stretch stops your knee locking out.
+Compare these two movements: Clutch pedal on the left, Claw on the right.

-Beware the curse of cycling shoes and clipless pedals.
+Beware the curse of cycling shoes and clipless pedals

 The Clutch Pedal problem isn't restricted to big shoes and small toe clips.

 Besides being 'small' old fashioned cycling shoes had very thin soles and the cleats were nailed on.
 The way to find where to put the cleats was to ride without them until the pedals made a mark on the sole.
 For all their benefits clipless pedals don’t allow this.
 Improvements in shoe technology led to hollow plastic soles with screw slots and sliding plates to allow adjustment.
 Somewhere along the line the soles became huge, thick, built up affairs with flat sections at the front.
 Worse still, some manufacturers started shaping the sole to ‘raise the heel’ (read what Steve Hogg has to say about the 'Windlass Mechanism' below).

 The trouble with this is that many cyclists tend to feel most comfortable with their feet pretty much horizontal.
 Or rather they tend to pedal with their feet almost horizontal when the cranks are horizontal whether they like it or not.
-As this diagram attempts to show, a small change in foot position can result in a big change in where the force is applied.
+As diagram below attempts to show, a small change in foot position can result in a big change in where the force is applied.
 The spindle is indeed under the ball of the foot in fig 1 but as soon as the heel drops (fig 2) the ball moves behind the spindle and any further pressure will cause the heel to drop further.
 Clutch pedal, not Claw.
 The answer is to position the cleat further back, as in fig 3.
 The problem is that some cycling shoes do not permit this.
-(I spent a lot of money finding this out and have ‘modified’ the soles of most of my cycling shoes to get my cleats in the right place)
+(I spent a lot of money finding this out and have modified the soles of most of my cycling shoes to get my cleats in the right place)

-The aforemntioned Steve Hogg, who writes regularly for CyclingNews.com (see the Form and Fitness Q&A section), advocates locating the power point up to 12mm forward of the spindle.
-In most cases I would tend to agree with this though I’ve come across several people, mainly those from a (non-breaststroke) swimming background, whose natural foot position is quite extended.
+The aforementioned Steve Hogg, who writes regularly for CyclingNews.com (see the Form and Fitness Q&A section), advocates locating the power point up to 12mm forward of the spindle.
+In most cases I agree with this though I’ve come across several people, mainly those from a (non-breaststroke) swimming background, whose natural foot position is quite extended.
 Also those with a relatively short torso, who therefore have their knees well forward of the pedal spindle, will probably find that they don’t need to do this.

 I’ve taken the liberty of reproducing some of Steve Hogg’s pieces below